 With more than ten SPBGMA nominations, and three wins for Female Vocalist of the Year (2009, 2012 and 2013), two IBMA awards (2006 and 2009 Recorded Event of the Year, with the Daughters Of Bluegrass) two songwriting awards (2007 Chris Austin Songwriting Contest at MerleFest, 2008 IAMA Songwriting Contest) and over twenty years of performance experience in Bluegrass and Bluegrass Gospel, Jeanette is expanding her repertoire to include her early influences of Classic Country, Blues, Roots, and Rock n’ Roll.
 On February 18, 2014 Jeanette released the first single from her upcoming solo project on Nashville’s Off Row Records.

 The Bonnie Raitt classic “I Can’t Make You Love Me” written by Mike Reid and Allen Shamblin, has received rave reviews from fans as well as the writers.
 Mike Reid offers support and praise for Jeanette’s performance by saying “Jeanette Williams is a wonderful Artist.
 She’s not trying to sell you anything.
 Her intent is pure; just the music, sung with an ethereally gorgeous voice deeply felt.
 She made this song her own.
 I love it.”

-The complete project, produced by Nashville veteran Bruce Dees, is slated for a spring 2015 release.
+The complete project, produced by Nashville veteran Bruce Dees, is slated for a fall 2015 release.
 With a variety of classic and original material, the contemporary flavor of this release will thrill Jeanette’s existing fans, and welcome a brand new audience who have not had the opportunity to hear her work.